BubbleMap: Privilege Mapping for Behavior-based Implicit Authentication Systems: The Proposed BMap Framework

 We model \emph{Bubble Expansion} by applying physical laws that describe the motion of bodies under the influence of a system of forces.
 Specifically, the expansion $S$ in time $t$ is defined as:

-where $a$ denotes the acceleration of the expansion, $t$ denotes the number of time windows or authentication cycles, $v_0$ denotes the initial velocity of the expansion, and $\hat{a}$ is the resistance that slows down or stops the expansion.
-Every time the user inputs the correct password and the behavior score is outside of the legitimate bubble, more ``air" will be blown into legitimate bubble, and expand it to contain the behavior score where the expansion is proportional to the distance between the behavior score and legitimate bubble ($\epsilon-\alpha$).
+where $\mathcal{a}$ denotes the acceleration of the expansion, $t$ denotes the number of time windows or authentication cycles, $v_0$ denotes the initial velocity of the expansion (normally, we choose $v_0=0$), and $\hat{\mathcal{a}}$ is the resistance that slows down or stops the expansion.
+Every time the user inputs the correct password and the behavior score is outside of the legitimate bubble, more ``air" will be blown into the legitimate bubble, and expand it to contain the behavior score where the expansion is proportional to the distance between the behavior score and legitimate bubble ($\epsilon-\alpha$).
+The legitimate bubble can keep expanding and pushing the left boundary of the slack bubble to move toward the illegitimate bubble.

-The acceleration of the expansion $a$ is defined as:
+The acceleration of the expansion $\mathcal{a}$ is defined as:

 where $W_1=\frac{\sum_i n_l^{(i)}+n_a^{(i)}}{\sum_i N^{(i)}}$ is a balancing parameter that controls the expansion, $W_2$ is a constant representing the initial acceleration, $\sum_i n_l^{(i)}$ is the number of times the user inputs the correct password when her score is in the slack bubble, $\sum_i n_a^{(i)}$ is the number of times the user inputs a wrong password when her score is in the slack bubble, $\sum_i N^{(i)}$ is the total number of authentication cycles, $R_d$ is the distance between $R_c$ and $R_1$, $\varepsilon=\epsilon-\alpha$ is the distance between the behavior score and legitimate bubble, and $\delta$ is the mixture of behavior noise and sensor noise.